cwalrathfhu/gis-micro-analysis-generic/docs/codex.md

 Before doing anything else, you MUST:

 1. **Read `ARCHITECTURE.md`** — the authoritative reference for app structure, components, state, functions, charts, and UI layout.
+(NOTE: This does not exist yet.
+We will create it later)
 2. **Read `CHANGELOG.md`** — session-by-session history of all changes.
 Review to understand what has already been built, recently changed, or intentionally removed.
+(NOTE: this does not exist yet.
+We will create it later)
 3. **Notify the user** which branch you are on and that it includes all prior work (see Branch Management below).

 D